Table of contentsClick link to navigate to the desired location

 - Evolutionary mechanism

 The human brain has learned to recognize threats well.
 When we see something that closely resembles a human but has "wrong" details (unnatural movements, strange expressions, lifeless gaze), our brain subconsciously signals danger.
-This may be related to the fact that in nature we avoid sick or dead people – their appearance can remind us of what we see in the uncanny valley.2.
+This may be related to the fact that in nature we avoid sick or dead people – their appearance may remind us of what we see in the uncanny valley.2.
 Discrepancy between expectation and reality

 Examples of the uncanny valley